peterhinch/micropython-async/README.md

 # 4. Module astests.py

 This provides demonstration/test functions for the ``Switch`` and ``Pushbutton`` classes.
 They assume a switch or button wired between pin X1 and gnd.
+Tests may be terminated by grounding X2.

 ## 4.1 Function test_sw()